pilight/pilight/docs/source/configuration/devices.rst

 pilight can be ran with or without a fixed devices set-up.
 The advantage of a fixed device set-up is that pilight can use them in events and for external clients such as the built-in webGUI.
 Status updates will automatically be updated just like information from weather information.

 The protocol names outputted by *pilight-receive* are not (always) the same as the protocols used in the device setup.
-The reason for this, is that various brands use the same underlying protocol.
+The reason for this is that various brands use the same underlying protocol.
 The arctech_switch protocol is used by at least five different brands.
 So there is the same underlying protocol for each of these brands.

 #.
 Check the brand of the device you want to define in the device set-up.
 #.
 Check if your device is recognize in *pilight-receive*.